engineal/mips-minecraft/README.md

 # mips-minecraft
 A Minecraft datapack that creates a MIPS emulator in a Minecraft world.
-The goal of this project is to emulate a MIPS32 Release 6 processer.
+The goal of this project is to emulate a MIPS32 Release 6 processor.
 It can execute at least 1 instruction every Minecraft tick, resulting in a base clock speed of 20Hz.
 It can now also be overclocked to execute more than 1 instruction per tick, but care has to be taken so that we don't exceed the maxCommandChainLength gamerule.
 Depending on what your computer can handle, with the default maxCommandChainLength of 65,536 it can probably be overclocked with a x64 multiplier, giving us a clock speed of 1.28 kHz.

 This is still a work in progress, and there is much left to finish.